MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 ## Macro Modules and Module Interactions via User Interface and Python Scripting

 MeVisLab provides different types of modules, which can be distinguished by their color.
 The brown modules are called macro modules.
 Macro modules condense a whole network into one module.
 You can open the internal network by pressing the middle mouse button {{< mousebutton "middle" >}} or via right mouse click {{< mousebutton "right" >}} and select {{< menuitem "Help" "Show Internal Network" >}}.
-Macro modules provide the possibility to create customized user interfaces and and python interactions.
+Macro modules provide the possibility to create customized user interfaces and Python interactions.

 In [Chapter I - Basic Mechanics](./tutorials/basicmechanisms) we built a contour filter and condensed all the modules into one local macro module.